 The Sixth Circuit Court of Appeals and U.S. Supreme Court have established that panhandling is constitutionally protected expressive activity.
 Cleveland’s ordinances violate the First Amendment because they single out particular types of speech (those requesting immediate donations of money) for special restrictions.

-On March 16, 2017, the City filed its brief in opposition to our Emergency Motion for a Temporary Restraining Order, and on March 19 we filed our reply.
-On April 7, 2017, the Court denied our Motions for Temporary Restraining Orders.
+On March 16, 2017, the City filed its brief in opposition to our Emergency Motion for a TRO, and on March 19 we filed our reply.
+On April 7, 2017, the Court denied our Motions for TROs.
 Later that day the City filed its answer to our complaint and its opposition to our initial Motion for a Preliminary Injunction.
 On April 10 the Court held a status conference during which we waived an opportunity to reply to the City’s opposition and declined oral arguments.
-Another status conference is set for May 25, 2017.
-We expect the Judge to rule on the pending preliminary injunction motion before then.
+The Court conducted another status conference on May 25, 2017, during which both parties set forth their positions and agreed to waive an evidentiary hearing.
+The Court determined that it would proceed to rule on the briefs.